Methods for Derivation of Generalized Equations in the (S,0)+(0,S) Representations of the Lorentz Group: Abstract

 \section{Abstract}

-\baselineskip10pt I discuss generalized Maxwell and Weyl equations.
-They may lead to dynamics which are different from those accepted at the present time.
-For instance, the photon may have non-transverse components and the neutrino may be {\it not} in the chiral states.
+We continue the discussion of several explicit examples of generalizations in relativistic quantum mechanics.
+We discussed the generalized spin-1/2 equations for neutrinos and the spin-1 equations for photon.
+The equations obtained by means of the Gersten-Sakurai method and those of Weinberg for spin-1 particles have been mentioned.
+Thus, we generalized the Maxwell and Weyl equations.
+Particularly, we found connections of the well-known solutions and the dark 4-spinors in the Ahluwalia-Grumiller elko model.
+They are also not the eigenstates of the chirality and helicity.
+The equations may lead to the dynamics which are different from those accepted at the present time.
+For instance, the photon may have non-transverse components and the neutrino may be {\it not} in the energy states and in the chirality states.
+The second-order equations have been considered too.
+They have been obtained by the Ryder method.